 Additionally, more people are able to work in different environments or travel with their job, preventing them from having to stay in one place for a long time.
-Others are simply unwilling to take on large amounts of debt, especially when they still have large balances on student loans.
+Others are simply unwilling to take on large amounts of debt, especially when they still have large balances on student loans or other personal loans.

 Interested investors will likely be able to search with various metrics like location, number of investments, and amount of desired investment to find suitable co-investors.

 Blockchain technology automates processes by tracking transactions and grouping them together.
 There will continue to be new uses for blockchain technology in real estate transactions, including tracking:

 - Title histories

 - Property ownership changes

 Using Data to Get More Satisfied Clients in the Real Estate Industry